-Icon Description SQL Derived Tables.
-Only appears if you have created one or more derived tables.
-SQL A derived table that has been added to the Domain. • A join tree.
-A Domain may contain many join trees, but when a user creates an Ad Hoc view from a Domain, they can only select one join tree to use in the view. = A data island.
+lcon Description 8 A join tree.
+A Domain may contain many join trees, but when a user creates an Ad Hoc view from a Domain, they can only select one join tree to use in the view.
+E A data island.
 A data island contains the tables and columns from a specific join tree that you have chosen to expose to users.
 Data Islands are only visible on the Data Presentation tab.
 A set, that is, a named collection of items grouped together for ease of use in the Ad Hoc Editor.
 Sets are visible only on the Data Presentation tab.
 An item, that is, the representation of a database field or a calculated field along with its display name and formatting properties.
 Items are visible only on the Data Presentation tab.
 Items can be grouped in sets and are used in the creation of Ad Hoc views.